-Duncan trained at the Conservatory of Music (DIT) and the Royal Academy of Music, London.
-At the Conservatory he studied organ with Peter Sweeney and voice with Colette McGahon.
-Progressing from here with a Bachelor of Music, he trained at the Academy with countertenor Michael Chance and Philip Doghan.
+At the Conservatory he studied organ with Peter Sweeney and voice with Colette McGahon-Tosh.
+Having completed a Bachelor of Music degree, he progressed to the Academy studying with countertenor Michael Chance and tenor, Philip Doghan.

-As a singer, Duncan has held contracts previously with the Chamber Choir Ireland, and the Grammy award-winning ensemble Ars Nova Copenhagen, and was also a gentleman of the choirs of St. Patrick’s Cathedral, Dublin and St. Mary’s Pro-Cathedral.
+Duncan has held contracts with Chamber Choir Ireland and the Grammy award-winning ensemble Ars Nova Copenhagen; he was also a choral scholar and gentleman of the choirs of St. Patrick’s Cathedral and St. Mary’s Pro-Cathedral in Dublin.

-Following two years of study at Central Saint Martin’s, London, in 2018 Duncan was awarded an MA in Arts & Cultural Enterprise focusing his research on the cultural and social effects of how music can aid integration in society and the workplace.
+In 2017 he completed an MA in Arts & Cultural Enterprise at Central Saint Martins, London, focusing his research on the cultural and social effects of music as an aid to integration into society and the workplace